 Here you walk a fine line, don’t water too much, but water enough so the plants thrive.
 They need about an inch of water each week.
 If you dig down in the soil about 3-4 inches check the soil, if it’s dry, it’s time to water the plants.

 If you haven’t tried drip irrigation in your garden you need to give it a try.
 We used it successfully when we lived in the St. George, UT area.
 We found it also saved on our overall water usage.

 Squash needs a minimum of six to eight hours of full sun each day.
 If the plants are lanky and stringy they are lacking the sun they need.
 If the leaves are a very pale green color that is another indication of needing more sunshine each day.

 I hope today I get you excited about growing a garden.
-The last three years I have had trouble growing squash, as in zucchini.
+For the last three years, I have had trouble growing squash, as in zucchini.
 I thought to myself, no one on earth has trouble growing zucchini.
 Well, I did.
 But not anymore once I learned why my plants were not producing.
 They needed my help by pollinating them by hand.
 Yes, it’s easy and you can do it too!
-All you need is a sable paint brush.
+All you need is a good paintbrush.
 It’s all about being self-reliant.
 May God bless this world, Linda